Donor Profile

 MEF manages the largest part of Italy’s ODA budget in 2024, 41% or EUR2.6 billion ( US$2.7 billion).
 The MEF mainly contributes to Italy’s development funding through contributions to the EU's general budget, which includes the DCI.

-The Ministry of Interior controls the portion of the ODA budget, EUR1.5 billion ( US$1.6 billion), allocated for spending on refugees and migration-related issues.
+The Ministry of the Interior controls the portion of the ODA budget, EUR1.5 billion ( US$1.6 billion), allocated for spending on refugees and migration-related issues.

 How does Italy determine its ODA budget?